catalyst-cooperative/open-energy-data-for-all/episodes/introduction.md

 ::::

 * Have you ever struggled with all the weird little auxiliary bits of writing research software?
-* Does it ever seem like those weird little auxiliary bits are, like, all of the work you do, and the actual interesting analysis stuff falls by the wayside?
+* Does it ever seem like those weird little auxiliary bits are, like, all of the work you do, and the actual interesting energy analysis you want to do falls by the wayside?
 * Do you ever feel like there must be a better way to do your research?

 That's all normal.
-There's a lot to the research process that doesn't get covered in class, and people are usually left to learn through personal struggle.
-We won't be able to cover all of that material, but we've chosen a few areas to cover in our time together to help close that gap.
+There's a lot to working with data that doesn't get covered in class, and people are usually left to learn through personal struggle.
+Drawing on our experiences working with real-world energy data, we'll focus on a few practical skills that can help close that gap.

 :::: instructor

 Logistics:

 * My name is $name and I come from $background.
 Your other instructors will be $list (ask them for quick intro).
-* We will be discussing problems, solutions, and strategies at the intersection of research, data science, and collaborative software development. [if a subset, describe here]
+* We will be discussing [TODO: OBJECTIVES!.
+By the end of this lesson, you will [OBJECTIVES!!]]
 * Most sessions are structured as sets of short explanations or demonstrations, interspersed with exercises.
 Be prepared to alternate listening-mode with thinking-mode and doing-mode.
+[TODO: mention setup - how to handle!]
 * Ask questions by using the "raise hand" indicator or typing into chat.
 * Follow along on the website and/or use it to catch up if you need to space out or step out: https://docs.catalyst.coop/open-energy-data-for-all/